VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 ## Build

 To build the project, run `./gradlew build`.
+Please note that for the initial build attempt, you might need to add the `--info` option, in order to respond to the prompt of accepting Gradle Terms of Service.

 Currently, very generous maximum heap size options are applied for Gradle's Java compilation tasks (search for `-Xmx` in [build.gradle.kts](build.gradle.kts)). <br/>
 To overwrite them, use `compileJavaJvmArgs` Gradle project property